Shreneken/396a/README.md

 #### For Utilities:
     -> scripts used to extract figures and run extraction (tf-idf):

-Bad_reviews.txt: irregular reviews cleaned from dataset
+#### Additional Files

-stopwords.json: words removed in pipeline
+Bad_reviews.txt: Irregular reviews cleaned from dataset stopwords.json: Words removed in pipeline vibes.txt: List of all keywords extracted from raw data to find common words to clean movie_titles_list.json: List of all movies included in our dataset